 University of Utah Economist Pamela Perlich was the keynote speaker at the Refugee Conference of Utah and she pointed out that the data shows that the nation and Utah are once again developing a minority demographic profile.
 This represents a return to historical trends of the large inflow of people from foreign countries that impacted Utah and the nation at the turn of the 20th century.
 As she said, the only time when the nation was “freakishly homogenous” and growing was during the post-war baby boom.
 This change corresponds well to the increasing globalization of the state’s economy.

 Demographics matter!
 Our current refugees and certainly our children will be a part of a multiethnic culture and they will compete in a technological and global economy.
-Our immigration patterns are thankfully matching to the increasing demands for a workforce that is multicultural.
-Now is the time for creative solutions on how to apply the special skills of our global community to the service and technology economy so prevalent in Utah.
-We must connect our birthplace markets with our Utah markets.

 This connection to birthplace markets is harder for our refugees.
 Many of the ties are permanently severed for refugees.
 Developing these markets, importing-and-exporting from the often poverty or war-stricken communities of the refugee’s birthplace is difficult or impossible.
 Developing the strengths and differentiated skills of refugees such as language skills, ethnic clothing or food, or specialized cultural services can be the initial bridge of the chasm between employment and entrepreneurship.